frictionlessdata/website-old/guides/point-location-data.md

 ## Thoughts

-* geometry isn't constrained to a point
+* geometry isn't constrained to a point; it could be a line or polygon.